XRPL-Labs/hookscript/README.md

 from any subdirectory of `hook-api-examples`.
 The example `package.json` in each directory specifies how to build a hook.

-All example hooks are installed by running `node deploy.js`.
+Example hooks are generally installed by running `node deploy.js`.
 The usage information will be provided at the commandline.

 You can check a reported `SetHook` transaction ID with the [Hooks Testnet Explorer](https://hooks-testnet-explorer.xrpl-labs.com/).